It’s a Wrap

 Got more to say?
 Spray a pumpkin with two coats of chalkboard paint and write the message of your choice.

-You can mix and match materials from each of these pumpkins to create your own designs -- a purple pumpkin with swirls of wire or brass chains, for example.
+You can mix and match materials from each of these Halloween pumpkin ideas to create your own designs -- a purple pumpkin with swirls of wire or brass chains, for example.